pixelamp1/pixelamp1.github.io/readme.md

 [free rider hd](https://pixelamp-isgay.github.io/projects/freeriderhd/)
 [arena5](https://pixelamp-isgay.github.io/projects/arena5/)
 [worlds biggest pac-man](https://pixelamp-isgay.github.io/projects/worldsbiggestpacman/)

 [other sites](https://pixelamp-isgay.github.io/project/othersites/)

-if you play these games when you're not supposed to, i will put your name publicly on a subpage of this website, stop it.
+i'm not gonna say what the next domain is gonna be, just ask me if you know who made this site :)

-all games go to their respected owners, im jus goofin around for school (-ω-`) and if you want your game/site removed, tell me.
+all games go to their respected owners, and if you want your game/site removed, tell me.